High U.S. job openings point to pick-up in wage growth

 WASHINGTON U.S. job openings rose in November and employers appeared to have trouble finding qualified workers, a trend that could trigger a pick-up in wage growth this year.

-Job openings, a measure of labour demand, increased 82,000 to a seasonally adjusted 5.43 million, the Labor Department said in its monthly Job Openings and Labor Turnover Survey on Tuesday.
+Job openings, a measure of labor demand, increased 82,000 to a seasonally adjusted 5.43 million, the Labor Department said in its monthly Job Openings and Labor Turnover Survey on Tuesday.

 The rise lifted the jobs openings rate to 3.7 percent from 3.6 percent in October.
 Hiring rose to 5.20 million from 5.17 million the prior month, continuing to lag job openings.
 The hiring rate was unchanged at 3.6 percent.